onionpancakes/chassis/README.md

 ### Warn on Ambiguous Attributes

 Call `(cc/set-warn-on-ambig-attrs!)` to turn on warnings when compiling elements with ambiguous attributes.
-It will add a tap which prints out warning messages to `*err*` whenever ambiguous attributes are compiled.
+Warning messages will print to `*err*`.

 Call `(cc/unset-warn-on-ambig-attrs!)` to disable.